-96 Senior Attorney 1's "no objection" response stated that she had conferred with a more senior CCM line attorney.
-Powers pointed out to us that the DEA headquarters delays on basis even extended to his legal questions-noting that it took 2 months before headquarters responded with a "one-liner, yes."
+&lt;sup>96 Senior Attorney 1's "no objection" response stated that she had conferred with a more senior CCM line attorney.
+Powers pointed out to us that the DEA headquarters delays on even extended to his legal questions-noting that it took 2 months before headquarters responded with a "one-liner, yes."

-97 However, Senior Attorney 1 said she did recall advising FO to be careful on the scope of collection because in Sector Constraints and Congress to such use.
+However, Senior Attorney 1 said she did recall advising FO to be careful on the scope of collection because \\\\\\\, whereas in more recent Department projects she recalled much discussion on how to avoid "retain[ing] information on innocent people."